Doctors Note Logo

 Prediabetes Symptoms?
 Why Your Sugar Is Rising & Medical Next Steps

-Prediabetes often has no symptoms, but rising sugar can show up as increased thirst and urination, fatigue, blurred vision, slow healing, increased hunger, darkened skin patches, or weight changes, usually due to insulin resistance linked to excess belly fat, inactivity, family history, PCOS, age, sleep apnea, high blood pressure, and cholesterol problems.
+Prediabetes often causes no symptoms, but as blood sugar rises, warning signs may appear: increased thirst, frequent urination, fatigue, blurred vision, slow-healing wounds, increased hunger, darkened skin patches (acanthosis nigricans), and unexplained weight changes.
+These symptoms stem from insulin resistance, commonly linked to excess belly fat, physical inactivity, family history of diabetes, PCOS, age over 45, sleep apnea, high blood pressure, and abnormal cholesterol.

 answer background